What To Study? How About A Cannabis Industry MBA

 Those students who are eager to master cannabis industry business will have the opportunity to enroll the online courses in September.
 These courses are a part of the University’s specialized MBA in pharmaceutical and healthcare business that's a hybrid curriculum providing online courses.

-It turns out, the University of the Sciences is the first of its kind in the U.S. to provide educational programs and degrees in the fields of cannabis and hemp businesses.
+The University of the Sciences is the first of its kind (a pharmacy university) in the U.S. to provide educational programs and degrees in the fields of cannabis and hemp businesses, although there are other programs available throughout the country.

 See Also: You Can Now Get A Graduate Degree In Marijuana At This University